Introduction

 Kingdom of Vijayanagar

-Vijayanagar empire was one of the most glorious and prosperous empires in history.
+In medieval India, before Mughal came to South Asian counties like India.
+At that time, in India there were only two powerful kingdoms.
+First is Vijayanagar and other is Bahamani empire.
+Vijayanagar empire was one of the most glorious and prosperous empires in Indian history.
 Therefore, history lovers like you must read about the Vijayanagar Empire once.
 The hero of the vast realm of this great Emperor, Sri Krishnadevaraya.

-Today’s new generation is going to forget about such a great ruler.
+Current new generation is going to forget about such a great ruler.
 Most people know great personalities only after Bollywood, Hollywood released films on them.
-Today I’m going to tell you about this great Emperor.
+In this biography you will know about this great Emperor.

-During his lifetime, he received titles like Kannada state Ram Raman (God of Kannad Empire), Andhra Bhoj (Banquet for Telugu Literature) and Muru Raira Ganda (King of Three Kings).
+During his lifetime, he received titles like Kannada Rajya Rama Ramana (God of Kannad Empire), Andhra Bhoja (Banquet for Telugu Literature) and Muru Raira Ganda (King of Three Kings).

-In his career, he had defeated powerful states like Bijapur, Golconda, Bahamani Sultanate, Gajpati Sultan of Odisha.
+In his career, he had defeated powerful states like Bijapur, Golconda, Bahmani Sultanate, Gajpati Sultan of Odisha.

 When Babar was beginning the Mughal rule in the North, during that time, Emperor Krishnadevaraya was the most powerful ruler in India.
 His kingdom Vijayanagara was the most outstretched Empire in India.